malikjunaidhassann/depfin-finance/README.md

 # Depfin Finance

-This is a wesbite built for Depfin Finance aand was built using Next Js and is hosted on firebase.
+This is a wesbite built for Depfin Finance aand was built using Next Js and is uses firebase firestore.

 # Get Started